Street vending in Los Angeles: Laws

+Current Issues

+Street vendors in Los Angeles continue to face challenges despite recent legalization efforts.
+Many vendors are undocumented, and immigration enforcement continues to affect many vendors.
+ICE raids have targeted taqueros and other street-food vendors in the city, creating fear and disrupting their ability to work.
+During the 2025 raids, vendors and business owners reported sharp declines in customers, with some losing more than half of their usual income and closing for extended periods.
+Advocacy groups noted that vendors are especially vulnerable during immigration sweeps because they must work outdoors and rely on people walking by.

 Historic Street Vending Locations

 Several areas across Los Angeles have become known for their long histories of street vending.
 Olvera Street, originally known as Calle de las Vignas, reopened on 1930 as a Mexican-style marketplace.
 It is located across Alameda Street from Los Angeles Union Station.
 The street includes eateries, craft shops, museums, and long-standing food vendors that sell churros and taquitos, and other traditional Mexican snacks.

 Santee Alley, also known as Los Callejones, is an open-air vendor corridor in Downtown Los Angeles' Fashion District, featuring more than 150 shops and small vendor stalls, along with a number of small restaurants.

 The El Salvador Corridor on Vermont Avenue in Koreatown is known for its many Salvadoran vendors.
 In the market between 11th and 13th streets, vendors sell foods such as pupusas, tamales, atole, and horchata.
 They also offer items like queso duro viejo, loroco, and a variety of Salvadoran candies.